amusant/presentations/hackadac/PITCHME.md

 ---
 #### Differential Code Coverage
-- A way to detect RTL Bugs.
+- A way to detect RTL trails of security Bugs.
 - Once a functional bug is detected we can enquire if it is in specification or due to a RTL bug.
 - To find RTL trace:
 	- first run some random tests and store code coverage.